a2aproject/a2a-go/README.md

 ## Examples

-For a simple example refer to the [helloworld] example(./examples/helloworld).
+For a simple example refer to the [helloworld](./examples/helloworld) example.

 ### Server